rohanmaddamsetti/PCN-db-pipeline/README.md

     ```bash
     sbatch --mem=16G -t 430:00:00 -p youlab --wrap="python PCN_pipeline.py"
     ```

+    One our our users uses the MIT compute cluster, and uses the following snippet to load conda, activate their environment, and run the pipeline:

+    ```bash
+    sbatch --mem=16G -t 00:00:10 -p mit_normal --wrap=“source /home/software/anaconda3/2023.07/etc/profile.d/conda.sh && conda activate PCNdb_env && python PCN_pipeline.py”
+    ```

 Note that the pipeline quits at the end of each stage (progress is saved).
 Therefore, one has to run the pipeline anew to start the next stage.